blueprint-freespeech/gosling/docs/rpc.md

-# Gosling RPC v1
+# Honk RPC v1

-All Gosling communications occur via an asynchronous, bi-directional, dynamic, binary  RPC interface:
+Honk RPC is an asynchronous, bi-directional, dynamic, binary remote procedure call interface:
-- **asynchronous**: All method calls are asynchronous by default
+- **asynchronous**: All procedures are asynchronous by default
-- **bi-directional**: Each side of a gosling interaction may simultaneously act as both a server and a client, regardless of who has connected to whom; both parties may call methods on the other
+- **bi-directional**: Each participant in a Honk session may simultaneously act as both a server and a client, regardless of who has connected to whom; both parties may call procedures on the other
-- **dynamic**: The function interface is dynamic, in that it is up to the receiver to route method call requests.
+- **dynamic**: The procedure interface is dynamic, in that it is up to the receiver to route function call requests.
 There is no pre-compiled interface definition.
 - **binary**: Underlying messages are encoded in version 1.1 binary-json (BSON)[^1]

 ## Making Method Calls